 Mosquitoes are universally disliked insects.
 The pesky pests are infamous not only for their blood-sucking bites but also for spreading a hoard of diseases.
 You will often hear people share a lot of random facts about these insects and how to keep them away.
 Unfortunately, not all this information is reliable.

 Are mosquitoes most attracted to “sweet” blood?
 Do they only come out at night?
 Wondering if these are true or false?
 Then, you are about to find some answers!
-This article will debug some of the most common mosquito myths to help you decide what to believe and what not to when dealing with mosquitoes.
+This article will debug some of the most common mosquito myths to help you decide what to believe and what not to do when dealing with mosquitoes.

 8 Common Mosquito Myths – Find Out The Truth